liyuqian/croad/README.md

 # C Road -- see the road with a camera

-Use a single smart-phone camera to see:
+Use a single smartphone camera to see:
 1. $h$: the heading of the road
 2. $d$: the distance that the vehicle can drive or see forward
 3. $r$: the right-side distance that the vehicle can drift